 Let's say you are hoping to build your own home, and have identified a parcel of land with a great view.
 Perhaps it's of the ocean, a lake, or mountains.
 But if you like the view, it's a fair bet that your neighbors do, too.
 In that case, before buying, you'll want to consider whether your construction or landscaping will block or impinge on a neighbor's view.
 If it does, you'll need to find out what laws, regulations, or restrictions might limit what you can do, lead to neighbor disputes, or even prevent you from building your dream home.

-However, city or county zoning laws (often called bylaws), other municipal ordinances, or subdivision rules and regulations (if you live in an area governed by a community or homeowners’ association) may impose some less expansive but still very important restrictions on what you can do with your land that might affect a neighbor’s view.
-And an outraged neighbor will no doubt research these carefully for anything that might stop you.
+However, city or county zoning laws (often called bylaws), other municipal ordinances, or subdivision rules and regulations (if you live in an area governed by a community or homeowners' association) might impose less expansive but still significant restrictions on what you can do with your land that would affect a neighbor's view.
+An outraged neighbor will no doubt research these carefully for anything that might stop you.

-These regulations will apply regardless of whether your neighbor’s view might be affected by new construction.
-For example, a zoning bylaw may protect a historic and pleasingly uniform streetscape by requiring a deep front-lot line set back.
+These regulations will apply regardless of whether your neighbor's view might be affected by new construction.
+For example, a zoning bylaw might protect a historic and pleasingly uniform streetscape by requiring a deep front-lot line set back.
 But the result could be that you can't build such a large or imposing structure as you'd hoped.

-Many cities’ and towns’ ordinances regulate the height, size, and location of trees on a homeowner’s land.
-You may be prohibited from planting trees exceeding a minimum height, say, 15 feet, or from planting too close to a neighbor’s lot line.
+Many cities' and towns' ordinances regulate the height, size, and location of trees on a homeowner's land.
+You might be prohibited from planting trees exceeding a minimum height, say, 15 feet, or from planting too close to a neighbor's lot line.

-In any event, you may be required to prune trees, whether new or existing, if they exceed a minimum height.
+In any event, you might be required to prune trees, whether new or existing, if they exceed a minimum height.